dilajperera/StudentList/README.md

 	1. Clone the git repository or download the source code as a zip file.
 			Public git url  :  https://github.com/dilajperera/StudentList.git

-	2. If it is the zip file, the extract the zip file.
-The main folder will be StudentList.
+	2. If it is the zip file, extract the zip file.
+The main folder will be the StudentList folder.

 	3. Configure the database settings as required, Property File location: StudentList\src\main\resources\mongo.properties